gediz/mpv-wiki/FFmpeg-versus-Libav.md

 the libraries makes it hard to keep up a consistent level of the user experience, since either library might silently or blatantly be not up to the task.

-FFmpeg and Libav developers also seems to have the tendency to ignore the damage their rivalry is causing.
+FFmpeg and Libav developers also seem to have the tendency to ignore the damage their rivalry is causing.
 Apparently fighting out these issues on the users' backs is better than reconciling.
 This means everyone using these libraries either has to suffer from the differences, or reimplement